chrisdcao/Covid_Map_Hanoi/README.md

 ![Covid Map Hanoi](demo/covid_map.gif)

 The model is stopping at accuracy of 89.61% evaluation loss at 4 training epochs.
-Any more epochs signals overfitting thus further conductions must wait for more data.
+Any more epochs are signalling overfitting thus further conductions must wait for more data.

 The model has not implemented Conditional Random Field, which might slightly increase the accuracy.